Flerovium: Nuclear stability and isotopes

 Experiments were done in 2000–2004 at Flerov Laboratory of Nuclear Reactions in Dubna studying the fission properties of the compound nucleus 292Fl by bombarding 244Pu with accelerated 48Ca ions.
 A compound nucleus is a loose combination of nucleons that have not yet arranged themselves into nuclear shells.
 It has no internal structure and is held together only by the collision forces between the two nuclei.
 Results showed how such nuclei fission mainly by expelling doubly magic or nearly doubly magic fragments such as 40Ca, 132Sn, 208Pb, or 209Bi.
-It was also found that 48Ca and 58Fe projectiles had a similar yield for the fusion-fission pathway, hence possible future use of 58Fe projectiles in making superheavy elements.
+It was also found that 48Ca and 58Fe projectiles had a similar yield for the fusion-fission pathway, suggesting possible future use of 58Fe projectiles in making superheavy elements.
 It has also been suggested that a neutron-rich flerovium isotope can be formed by quasifission (partial fusion followed by fission) of a massive nucleus.
 Recently it has been shown that multi-nucleon transfer reactions in collisions of actinide nuclei (such as uranium and curium) might be used to make neutron-rich superheavy nuclei in the island of stability, though production of neutron-rich nobelium or seaborgium is more likely.

 Theoretical estimates of alpha decay half-lives of flerovium isotopes, support the experimental data.